 Thomas Szasz was an influential writer who opposed involuntary or coercive hospitalization for those deemed “mentally ill,” a label he challenged.

-Robert A. Taft was a prominent US Senator who started and passed legislation restricting government and union control and advocating for international diplomacy.
+Taft was a prominent US Senator who started and passed legislation restricting government and union control and advocating for international diplomacy.

 Henry David Thoreau is best known for his essays on naturalism and on non-violent disobedience against repressive government policy and coercion.

 Alexis de Tocqueville was a scholar and statesman known for his analysis of the French Revolution’s failures and the problems of government intervention.

 Destutt de Tracy was a social and political theorist known for coining the term “ideology,” though he used it to explain liberal philosophy.